Nippon Broadcasting System: History

+In 1992, Nippon Broadcasting System started broadcasting in C-QuAM stereo, continuing until March 31, 2024.

 A labor union was formed at Nippon Broadcasting System for the first time in September 12, 2005.

 Nippon Broadcasting System was historically the parent company of Fuji Television despite the latter being a much larger company than the former.
 Both companies were founded in the 1950s and were part of the Fujisankei Communications Group.
 In 2005, the relation between the two companies was reversed and Nippon Broadcasting System became the subsidiary of Fuji Television.

 In April 2006, the radio broadcaster and its station license was spun off into a new separate company called "Nippon Broadcasting System" owned by Fuji Television.
 Fuji Television absorbed the rest of the old Nippon Broadcasting System company that was founded in 1954 and took over its assets.
 As a result, former subsidiaries of Nippon Broadcasting System such as Pony Canyon were transferred to Fuji Television who was later renamed Fuji Media Holdings in 2008.